-This committee provides volunteers to help at coat check for Homecoming and Turnabout Dances.
+This committee provides volunteers to help at coat check for the Homecoming Dance.

-A Sign-up Genius will be accessible several weeks before each event to confirm your slot.
+A Sign-up Genius will be accessible several weeks before to confirm your slot.

 This committee coordinates and staffs a half- day workshop for juniors and seniors.
 This workshop teaches students effective skills to utilize when interviewing for college.